-A typical pitfall of first-time managers is to step back when the most important processes have been set up and are running.
+A typical pitfall of first-time managers is taking a step back when the most important processes have been set up and are running.

-But in fact, once you’ve handled the basics on managing your team, it’s time to raise the bar.
+However, once you’ve handled the basics of managing your team, that’s the time to raise the bar.
 You can train your team to be in stellar shape by increasing their autonomy and responsibility.

 You can experiment by creating a controlled situation of emergency to see how they perform and train them to be independent even in your absence.
-For example, when I go on vacation, instead of keeping track of project updates and chats, I try to stay away and let people tackle situations without me.
+For example, when you’re on vacation, stay away and let your team tackle situations by themselves instead of keeping track of updates and regularly chatting with them.

 This is a good way to understand how your team performs if unexpectedly you are not available to guide the work.
-It’s also a way to identify the responsible ones in your team, as well as the natural leaders (my team is performing amazingly!).
+It’s also a way to identify the responsible ones in your team, as well as the natural leaders.

-These mini-tests are a practical tool for pinpointing the shortfalls in the team chemistry, too.
-Say, if the team members are not able to take a decision on their own on a certain task, you can work on improving their independence and self-confidence in this area.
+These mini-tests are a practical tool for pinpointing the shortfalls in your team’s chemistry, too.
+Say, if the team members are not able to make a decision on their own on a certain task, you can work on improving their independence and self-confidence in this area.

-If in this emergency situation, your team can do a better job without assistance, you have succeeded as a manager.
+If your team can properly handle emergency situations without assistance, you’re doing well as a manager.

 #5.
 Be the enabler for your team

-There’s barely a bigger mistake you can make as a first-time manager.
+There are very few bigger mistakes you can make as a first-time manager.
 The sooner you can get rid of this mindset, the better.